The Way I Are: Live performances and usage in media

 Timbaland performed "The Way I Are" with Keri Hilson, alongside "Do It" with Nelly Furtado and "LoveStoned/I Think She Knows" with Justin Timberlake, at the 2007 MTV Video Music Awards.
 At the 2009 Grammy Award show pre-party, Timbaland performed the song with Hilson while she performed two songs from her debut album In a Perfect World..., "Energy" and "Turnin Me On".
 On October 9, 2007, Timbaland performed "The Way I Are" with Keri Hilson on an episode of the ABC soap opera One Life to Live, alongside "Apologize" with OneRepublic.
 "The Way I Are" was featured in commercials for McDonald's.
 It was also featured on the MTV reality show The Hills on its fifth episode for its third season.
 The song was also used on the CW television drama Gossip Girl during the pilot episode on its first season.
 In video games, the song is also featured as downloadable content (DLC) on Dance Central, as well as an exclusive routine on Just Dance 2021s Just Dance Unlimited.
 In television, James Corden and Ariana Grande sang the first few parts of the song at The Late Late Show with James Corden.

+It additionally appears on the soundtracks for NBA Live 08 and Fortnite Festival.